-While many with addiction have ADHD, those with an attention deficit disorder are also more at risk of becoming addicted.
-Even without a history of drug or alcohol abuse, adults diagnosed with ADHD are two to three times more at risk of becoming addicted then those of the general population.
+While many people with addiction have ADHD, those with an attention deficit disorder are also more at risk of becoming addicted.
+Even without a history of drug or alcohol abuse, adults diagnosed with ADHD are two to three times more at risk of becoming addicted than those of the general population.

 Seek Dual Treatment

 Considering the overlapping effects of ADHD and addiction, it can be difficult to treat one disorder without the other.
 When a dual diagnosis does occur, the side effects of one disorder may get worse as the other gets better.
 For this reason, the needs of patients with co-occurring ADHD and addiction cannot be met by a standard treatment center that only employs staff with expertise in addiction.
 A facility that specializes in dual diagnosis or co-occurring disorders will allow the patient to simultaneously receive both ADHD and addiction treatment so that the diseases are better managed, and the individual has an improved focus on the steps they must take for recovery.

 One of the issues with treating both addiction and ADHD is that the most common medications prescribed for ADHD are stimulants that become highly addictive when they are taken more often or in larger doses than prescribed.
 Medications such as Ritalin and Adderall are natural to abuse and therefore not recommended as a useful treatment option for anyone with a history of addiction or drug abuse.
 There are extended release stimulant medications that are not easily abused; however, that can be effective for individuals with a dual diagnosis.